 What to watch for:

-- Check how much time you’ve got to use the free bet.
+- Check how much time you’ve got to use the bonus bet.
 It might be within 30 days of the original wager.

 New deposit bonuses